The MMSt Thesis

 Explore potential thesis topics.
 Consult with the MMSt Program Director for advice on how to seek a supervisor for your project.

 Step 2: Start thinking about a thesis proposal, and discuss with your potential supervisor or supervisory committee.

 A student’s supervisory committee provides advice and guidance as the student develops and carries out the thesis project.
 The supervisory committee consists of:

 - A thesis supervisor, who must be a regular faculty member at the Faculty of Information

-- A second reader, who may be a regular, adjunct, or emeritus faculty member at the Faculty of Information or a regular or emeritus faculty member at another U of T department.
+- A second reader, who may be a regular, adjunct, status only or emeritus faculty member at the Faculty of Information or a regular or emeritus faculty member at another U of T department.
 The thesis supervisor will assist in locating a second reader with you.

 For more information and advice on the roles of the student and the committee members, see the School of Graduate Studies Supervision Guidelines (allowing for the differences between PhD and Master’s programs, where applicable).

 Optional: You may wish to use the time to do a reading course with your potential thesis supervisor as preparation for your thesis.